Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Things cannot forever go downward.
-There are limits to everything—even the cold, and the darkness, and the wind, and the dying."
+> "Through selfless service, you will always be fruitful and find the fulfillment of your desires."
-> — **Ming-Dao Deng**
+> — **Bhagavad Gita**

 ---